ualibweb/stripes-components/lib/IconButton/readme.md

 ## Props
 Name | Type | Description
 -- | -- | --
 icon | string | Select the icon.
-You can use any icon that's available in the Icon-component className | string | Append your own CSS class type | string | Set the type of the button (defaults to "button") size | string | Set the size (small 24x24 px / medium 44x44 px)
+You can use any icon that's available in the Icon-component or a custom `<svg>`-rendering function, as described in the Icon readme className | string | Append your own CSS class type | string | Set the type of the button (defaults to "button") size | string | Set the size (small 24x24 px / medium 44x44 px)